 In the sediments of a stream near a location contaminated with OCPs in the Klatovy - Luby area in the Czech Republic, the study from 2007 measured their total sum to be between 22.4 and 48.1 ng/g dm, while for HCB, the sum of DDT, and HCH, it was 1.9-3.6, 19.3-44.5 ng/g, and 1.2-1.6 ng/g, respectively (Dvorská et al. 2007).
 The highest concentrations for OCPs, sum of DDT, and HCH in sediment L1 exceeded these values, particularly for the sum of DDT, surpassing it by two orders of magnitude.
-The HCB value is comparable, but its concentration in sediment L2 (10.8 ng/g dm) triples that of Klatovy - Luby.
+The HCB value in sediments is higher (76.29 ng/g dm) than in Klatovy - Luby (up to 3.6 ng/g dm).
 In sediments L3, L4, and CH, the concentrations of all OCPs are much lower than those found in the vicinity of the OCP-contaminated site in the Czech Republic.

 Additional data from sites contaminated with POPs in the Czech Republic were gathered by the updated National POPs Inventory based on research by VÚV TGM conducted in 2005-2006 (Fuksa and Kužílek 2007).
 It revealed DDT concentrations in the following locations: Labe - Černínovsko 6,170 ng/g dm, Libišská strouha 310 ng/g dm, Labe - Obříství 195 ng/g dm, and in sediments from Czech rivers from other locations, 2.8-678 ng/g dm.
-For the sum of HCH, concentrations were: Labe -Černínovsko 216 ng/g, Libišská strouha 19 ng/g dm, Labe - Obříství 171 ng/g dm, and in other general river locations, 0.2-4.1 ng/g dm (Fuksa and Kužílek 2007).
+For the sum of HCH, concentrations were: Labe - Černínovsko 216 ng/g, Libišská strouha 19 ng/g dm, Labe - Obříství 171 ng/g dm, and in other general river locations, 0.2-4.1 ng/g dm (Fuksa and Kužílek 2007).
 The Černínovsko, Libišská strouha, and Obříství locations are near one of the largest Czech chlorine chemical plants that previously worked with DDT and produced HCH.
 Until recently, it was one of the most contaminated POPs sites in the Czech Republic.
 While the concentration of the sum of DDT in sediment L1 from Zaporizhzhia is more than twice lower than in sediment Labe - Černínovsko, it is on the same order of magnitude, whereas in sediment L2, the DDT concentration is substantially lower compared to the highest value in Czech rivers from 2005-2006.
 The concentration of the sum of HCH in sediment L1 is at a level found in Libišská strouha but lower than in more contaminated locations such as Černínovsko and Obříství.
 In other Ukrainian sediments in this study, HCH levels are at the lower limit of what was measured in Czech rivers.

-The relatively high concentration of HCB (10.8 in sediment L2) was twice lower than at the Nong Bua electronic waste landfill in Thailand (Dvorska et al. 2023) or in sediment from the Bílina River (see Photo 3.9) in 2003 near a chemical factory in Ústí nad Labem (Kuncová et al. 2006).
+The relatively high concentration of HCB (74.3 ng/g dm in sediment SED-U-3) was higher than at the Nong Bua electronic waste landfill in Thailand (Dvorska et al. 2023) or in sediment from the Bílina River (see Photo 3.9) in 2003 near a chemical factory in Ústí nad Labem (Kuncová et al. 2006).
 However, it was significantly higher than in sediment from a pond near the Nong Bua waste landfill.
-A similar comparison holds for the sum of 7 PCBs in sediments L1 and L2 with sediments from the Thai location.
 Conversely, all investigated BFRs in sediments from the Thai location showed much higher concentrations (Dvorska et al. 2023), attributed to the concentration of electronic waste at the Thai site.